awsdocs/amazon-sns-developer-guide/doc_source/sms_manage.md

 You can use the AWS SDKs to make programmatic requests to Amazon SNS and manage which phone numbers can receive SMS messages from your account\.

 **Note**
 Remember to configure your AWS credentials before using the SDK\.
-For more information, see [AWS SDK for \.NET Developer Guide](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/net-dg-config-creds.html) or [AWS SDK for Java V2 Developer Guide](https://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/setup.html#setup-credentials)\.
+For more information, see [Configuring AWS Credentials](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/net-dg-config-creds.html) in the *AWS SDK for \.NET Developer Guide*\.
+Or, see [Using credentials](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/credentials.html) in the *AWS SDK for Java Developer Guide*\.

 ### Viewing all opted out phone numbers<a name="sms_view_optout_sdk"></a>